 Georgia’s dam is Willow, who is a solid cream color with random spotting and roaning.
-I am not sure about the color and pattern of her sire.
+I have not seen what Georgia’s sire looks like, but the registered description states “black, frosted muzzle and ears, white on face, sides.”
 Georgia is black with random spotting, roaning, and frosting.

 AGOUTI LOCUS PATTERN